popphp/pop-utils/README.md

 ### DateTime Object

-The `Pop\Utils\DateTime` class extend the native `DateTime` class and adds functionality to support adding and averaging times together in the HH:MM:SS format.
+The `Pop\Utils\DateTime` class extend the native `DateTime` class and adds some helper functions:

+- Add HH:MM:SS formatted times together for a total time in the HH:MM:SS format.
+- Average HH:MM:SS formatted times together for an average time in the HH:MM:SS format.
+- Get the dates of any week in any year.

 ```php